Destroying Syria's chemical weaponsContinue reading the main story

 The Russian-US deal to eliminate Syria's arsenal was drawn up last year after hundreds of people died in a sarin rocket attack in the Ghouta area outside Damascus on 21 August.

-Syria is believed to possess 1,300 tonnes of chemical agents, including sulphur mustard (which forms mustard gas), nerve agents sarin and VX and their precursor ingredients.
+Syria was believed to possess 1,300 tonnes of chemical agents, including sulphur mustard (which forms mustard gas), nerve agents sarin and VX and their precursor ingredients.

-The multinational mission to get rid of them, overseen by the United Nations Security Council and the Organisation for the Prohibition of Chemical Weapons (OPCW), is due to be completed by 30 June 2014.
+The multinational mission to get rid of them, overseen by the United Nations Security Council and the Organisation for the Prohibition of Chemical Weapons (OPCW), was due to be completed by 30 June 2014.
+Syria has blamed fighting for delaying the handover of weapons.

 US ship the MV Cape Ray will deal with the majority of the "priority" toxic substances by a process of hydrolysis, while in international waters in the Mediterranean Sea.

-The ship is currently docked at the Spanish port of Rota until all the priority chemical materials have left Syria.
+The ship is currently docked at the southern Italian port of Gioia Tauro.
 The UK will also deal with a quantity of the chemicals at a plant in Ellesmere Port.Overview of the plan

 Most of Syria's chemical weapons substances exist as separate materials that only create the highly toxic warfare agents when mixed together, according to the OPCW.